chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationjob_restart.md

 # Restart synchronizationJob

-Restart the synchronization job, forcing it to reprocess from scratch all the objects in the directory.
+Restart the synchronization job, forcing it to reprocess all the objects in the directory.
 Optionally clears existing synchronization state and previous errors.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).